MamoMGD1/AutonomousAI/README.md

    ```
 3. Use the UI buttons to:

-   * Add a car and target,
+   * Add a car and a target,
    * Select an algorithm,
    * Start / Run the simulation,
    * Pause / Resume or add pedestrians dynamically.